 Substance Abuse Detox

 Detox, also known as detoxification, is the first stage in the recovery process for most drug and alcohol addictions.
-The detox process purges the body of foreign chemicals, allowing patients to begin their recovery with a “clean slate.”
+The detox process purges the body of addictive chemicals, allowing patients to stabilize their physical and mental health in order to transition to either an inpatient or outpatient treatment program.

-During detox, the patient immediately and completely stops using the substance or substances to which they’re addicted.
+During detox, the patient either stops using the substance or substances to which they’re addicted or gradually reduces their dose (known as tapering) under medical supervision.
 This results in their body experiencing withdrawal, a painful, uncomfortable, and often terrifying series of symptoms ranging from cravings to hallucinations.
 In some cases, withdrawal symptoms such as seizures can even cause death, meaning that proper medical supervision is critical.
-This is especially true for alcohol and opioid detox.
+This is especially true for Alcohol, Barbiturate, Benzodiazepine, and Opioid detox.
 During withdrawal, medical intervention is often necessary to keep the patient safe and comfortable.
 Some of the most common interventions include medication and therapy.

 Help is out there